Aleksanteri Institute: Research

 The institute coordinates and participates in research projects and networks involving scholars from all over the world.
 In 2012 it was granted a five-year funding for a Finland Distinguished Professor (FiDiPro) project.
 Since 2008 it has also hosted a programme for visiting scholars.
 The programme offers international scholars (holding a PhD) a one-to-three-month research stay at the Aleksanteri Institute and the University of Helsinki.
 In addition to Russia, Eastern Europe and Scandinavia, scholars from Spain, Italy, the US, Britain, Canada, France and China have also attended.

 The Aleksanteri Conference

 The Aleksanteri Conference is an annual conference of Russian and Eastern European studies organised in late October in Helsinki.
 The theme of the conference changes every year.
-Themes have included:
+The recent themes include: